Raijeee/SleepSync/README.md

         else:
             self.ids.login_label.text = "Error: User Does Not Exist"
 ```
 This is the python code behind the <LoginScreen> in KivyMD.
 KivyMD provides python with all the inputs through its unique ids (in this case username and password) and python is able to check the credibility of the inputs by communicating with the database through the query_user and query_password functions.
-If the username doesnt exist in the database, the KivyMD text will change to "Error: User does not exist" and if the password doesn't match with the username, the KivyMD text will change to "Error: Wrong Password".
+If the username doesn't exist in the database, the KivyMD text will change to "Error: User does not exist" and if the password doesn't match with the username, the KivyMD text will change to "Error: Wrong Password".

 ### Registration Logic